lcnnri/ct_dsge/matlab/Linearization/README.md

 # ct_dsge/Linearization

-This folder is part of the replication package for the paper:

-**"Estimation of continuous-time linear DSGE models from discrete-time measurements"**
+This folder is part of the replication package for the paper: **"Estimation of continuous-time linear DSGE models from discrete-time measurements"** by *B.J.
-*B.J.
 Christensen, L. Neri, and J.C.
 Parra-Alvarez*

 ## Overview